sashinpivotal/cnd-instructor-lab-notes/README.md

+## Before Cohort

+### Message to send to trainees

 ## General

 ### Demo steps

-- If you want to demo any lab, follow the steps mentioned below to get to the starting point
+-   If you want to start actuator lab from "topic-start", follow the steps mentioned below

     -   git checkout master (if current branch is not master)
-   - git reset --hard <pipeline-start> (to set master to a starting tag)
+    -   git reset --hard topic-start (to force local master to sync with remote master)
-   - git push origin master -f (if you need to sync the remote)
+    -   git push origin master -f (to sync the remote master with local master)
     -   Do the lab
+    -   git push

 -   If you want to save your "work-in-progress" to a new branch, do the following (as documented in the pairing guide)

-   - git checkout -b <wip-mvc>
+    -   git checkout -b my-mvc-branch
     -   git add .
     -   git commit -m "work in progress in mvc lab"
-   - git push origin <wip-mvc>
+    -   git push origin my-mvc-branch --tags

-## Assignment Submission
+## Meerkat

+### JDK version issues

+- Pushing jar that is created with JDK 10 to PCF will fail.
+So you will have to recreate the jar file with JDK 8
+- Use `sudo update-alternatives --config java` to list the versions availale in the machine - choose JDK 8

-### Important
+### Software

+-   ??
+No Chrome?
+(Only Firefox?)
+-   ??
+Postman

 - Students might have to set Gradle to 4.7 using the following command